BDC Hamburger Icon

 FYIDid you know

 Startups have limited funds, so you may need to get creative to build your team.
-For example, bring on an intern who's a budding digital marketing expert or coding whiz.
+For example, consider bringing on an intern who's a budding digital marketing expert or coding whiz.
 Use the resources at your disposal to gradually expand your team.

 How your marketing plan relates to the sales funnel